 Remember

-literature is subjective and so not every agent or publisher is going to like what you send – they have to be behind it 100% to be able to take you on.
+Literature is subjective and so not every agent or publisher is going to like what you send – they have to be behind it 100% to be able to take you on.
 So if someone takes time to give you feedback, read their suggestions objectively and see what you can learn.
 Everyone experiences rejection in the publishing industry, so try not to let it dampen your spirits.
 Keep writing, keep improving and never give up!

 Elizabeth Rose Murray writes novels for children and young adults and short fiction for adults.
 She lives in West Cork where she fishes, catches her own fish and enjoys plenty of outdoor adventure.
 Her debut The Book of Learning – Nine Lives Trilogy 1 was chosen as the 2016 Dublin UNESCO City of Literature Citywide read for children.
 She is also the author of The Book of Shadows – Nine Lives Trilogy 2 and Caramel Hearts.
 In addition, Elizabeth provides manuscript reports for both The Big Smoke Writing Factory and Inkwell Group.
-Check out Elizabeth's website here, like her on Facebook and follow her on Twitter.

 Comments